 - A network marketer who builds a downline and receives commissions on the sales made by people in his downline.

 - A general contractor who makes a profit margin on the work done by subcontractors.

 - Franchising your business model to other entrepreneurs (the ultimate leveraged income).

 Again, there are many different models in many different businesses.
 The key is that you are making money off of other people's labor, rather than primarily your own.
 Note that leveraged income may or may not also be residual income.
 When you combine them, that's even better.

 Active Leveraged Income

-This is a term I use to describe income that requires your direct participation, but that you can make more money by having more people involved.
+This type of income requires your direct participation, but you can make more money by having more people involved.
 This generally involves a one-time event, such as: